Zakkarte/JavaScript-Projects/README.md

 # JavaScript-Projects
-This will be a repository for JavaScript
+This will be a repository for JavaScript whist learning throuh The Tech Academy.